 Prices are higher at hospitals because they have more staff and can specialize in the more sophisticated procedures in CT Scan.
 For example, if you need to have a CT guided biopsy,the price will increase because of the amount of staff and extra equipment needed for the procedure.

-Call and ask for pricing at facilities in your area; some facilities will offer discounts if you pay in cash, even as much as 75%.
-This could bring the price down well below the thousand dollar range; some where around $580-$420.
+The best way to find out how much a CT Scan will cost is for you to call or enquire at facilities located in your area and ask them for their pricing.
+Some facilities will offer discounts if you pay in cash, even as much as 75%.
+This could bring the price down well below the thousand dollar range; some where around $580-$420 or possibly even less.
 Cash discounts are often given on top of this price range at some outpatient facilities.
-If you have insurance, contact your insurance company to see which facilities they're contracted with or which facilities accept your insurance.